S3 EP7: Emma Doran

 Hence the vapes.
 The vapes.

-What else do gnomes do actually?
+What else do gnomes do, actually?
 I've had a blank there.
 I can't think of other games.

 Yeah, they do fish.
 They live on.

-They're very patient, the gnomes, aren't they?
-I can't remember when gnomes moved away because obviously they were trying to get in with the zeitgeist when they moved from pipes to vapes.
-Yeah.
+They're very stationary fishermen in my limited knowledge of gnomes but that's the key to fishing though is it not to stay still yeah hello they're very patient the gnomes aren't they i can't remember when gnomes moved away because obviously they were trying to get in with the zeitgeist when they moved from pipes to vapes yeah i don't remember that moment Yeah, I don't know when that was.

 Instead of fishing rods, a lot of them have drones now.
 They're just flying a drone over the lake to try and see where the fish are.